 Local Housing Objectives Pursuant to clause 7.3.1 (b) of the R-Codes, the following Local Housing Objectives augment or add to the listed sections of the R-Codes.
-For all development that is not subject to the R-Codes, the following apply as Design Principles.
-Deemed to Comply Pursuant to clause 7.3.1 (a) of the R-Codes, the following provisions replace the Deemed to Comply requirements in the listed sections of the R-Codes.
-For all development that is not subject to the R-Codes, the following apply as Deemed-to- Comply provisions.
-Street Setbacks ; Augment 5.1.2 P2.1 Augment 6.1.3 P3 Dwellings should not detract from the streetscape by being set back too close or too far from the front boundary when compared with adjacent properties and the predominant streetscape character.
+For all development that is not subject to the R-Codes, the following apply as Design Principles. provision listed sed ant to clause as replace the ctions of the l t to the R-Coo emed to Comply 7.3.1 (a) of the R-Codes, the following Deemed to Comply requirements in the R-Codes.
+For all development that is not les, the following apply as Deemed-to- Comply provisions.
+Street Setbacks • Augment 5.1.2 P2.1 Augment 6.1.3 P3 Dwellings should not detract from the streetscape by being set back too close or too far from the front boundary when compared with adjacent properties and the predominant streetscape character.
 Replace 5.1.2 C2.1 Replace 6.1.3 C3.1 Ground floor street setbacks to be an average of the two directly adjoining properties on either side of the proposed development.
 First floor development shall not be located within 10 meters of the New 5.1.2 P2.3 New 6.1.3 P3.1 First floor development is to be adequately setback to maintain the predominant single storey appearance of the streetscape. primary street boundary; or First floor development shall not be visible from Harley Street when measured in accordance with 'Figure 2 - Line of Sight'.

-Local He sections to clause 7.3. ousing Object of the R-Cod Dusing Objectives 1 (b) of the R-Codes, the following tives augment or add to the listed es.
-For all development that is not es, the following apply as Design Principles. provision listed sec nt to clause 7 s replace the ctions of the F to the R-Cod des, the following requirements in the elopment that is not Lot Bound ary Setba acks Augment 5.1.3 P3.1 Augment 6.1.4 P4.1 Reduce impacts of building bulk on adjoining properties by maintaining a setback similar to any adjoining properties or the predominant development context while also complying with relevant overshadowing and visual privacy requirements.
-Buildir ng Height Augment 5.1.6 P6 Augment 6.1.2 P2 Building height that creates no adverse impact on the amenity of adjoining properties or the streetscape by maintaining similar features of adjoining properties or the streetscape in terms of scale and proportions.
+- AI ILAU Local H sections to clause 7.3. ousing Object of the R-Code cusing Objectives 1.1 (b) of the R-Codes, the following tives augment or add to the listed es.
+For all development that is not es, the following apply as Design Principles. provision listed sed Deemed to Comply ursuant to clause 7.3.1 (a) of the R-Codes, the following visions replace the Deemed to Comply requirements in the ed sections of the R-Codes.
+For all development that is not ubject to the R-Codes, the following apply as Deemed-to- Comply provisions.
+Lot Bound ary Setba acks Augment 5.1.3 P3.1 Augment 6.1.4 P4.1 Reduce impacts of building bulk on adjoining properties by maintaining a setback similar to any adjoining properties or the predominant development context while also complying with relevant overshadowing and visual privacy requirements. ' Buildir ng Height I Augment 5.1.6 P6 Augment 6.1.2 P2 Building height that creates no adverse impact on the amenity of adjoining properties or the streetscape by maintaining similar features of adjoining properties or the streetscape in terms of scale and proportions.
 The plate height of new dwellings, particularly the portions in view from the street, should approximate the street's typical wall plate height to avoid an under scaled squat appearance.
 Note: The plate heights on Harley Street are typically around 40 courses, usually starting above limestone footings equal to the internal floor level.
-Replace 5.1.6 C6 New 5.1.6 C6.1 Replace 6.1.2 C2 wholly within th where no visibl to the dwelling' from the street.
-The addition of 2 storeys and e following Max allowable Heights for Two Storey Dwellings 7 metres 8 meters 10 metres vill be contained e roof space and e change is made s appearance front facing s and gables to lofts to be storey for the
+Replace 5.1.6 C6 5.1.6 C6 New 6.1.2 C2.1 wholly within the where no visible to the dwelling? from the street.
+The addition of Max allowable Heights for Two Storey Dwellings 7 metres 8 meters 10 metres vill be contained e roof space and e change is made appearance front facing s and gables to lofts to be storey for the